There are European and UK rules governing how you can ship waste into or out of the country.

 Importing and exporting waste for recovery is possible, depending on country controls, waste type and destination.

-You cannot export or import waste for disposal.
-There are a few rare exceptions described in the UK Plan for waste shipments.
-In these cases notification controls will always apply.
+Exports or imports of waste for disposal are prohibited, save for a few exceptions described in the UK Plan for waste shipments.
+In these exceptions notification controls will always apply.

 You must match your waste to one of the description codes listed in the annexes to the Waste Shipments Regulation.
 You may find it easier to use the consolidated waste list – it has all the annexes in 1 document.